 The Committee conducts several types of surveys including centre-based (addressing the EHRA Scientific Research Network), physician-based and patient-based, together with new initiatives, such as systematic reviews and meta-analysis.

-The EHRA SIC invites you to submit your research proposal (survey, systematic review/meta-analysis, other, etc.) and get the opportunity to carry out your research together with the committee.
+The EHRA Scientific Initiatives Committee invites you to submit your research proposal (survey, systematic review/meta-analysis, other, etc.) and get the opportunity to carry out your research together with the committee.

 The results of these surveys enable us to gather some valuable and essential information, thanks to the participating centres who regularly complete the surveys and entrust us with their data.